buiquanghuy23103/note-to-myself/README.md

 });
 ```
 ## C programming
+### Memory leak
 * Memory leak means that you lose the location of the allocated memory and you'll never able to free it anymore.
+The best way to combat memory leaks is to make sure that you always free allocated memory at the end of the pointer's scope, for example the end of a function.
+* A dangling pointer is a pointer that points to a memory region that was previously deallocated.
+Unfortunately, having a pointer that points to a now freed memory region will surely cause problems, if used.
+To avoid problems from dangling pointer, check every single pointer in your program against NULL.
+### Pointers
 * You can assign any address to void pointer `void *ptr`.
 However, you cannot dereference a void pointer.
 * When you pass `a` as a parameter to the function `fct`, function `fct` receives a **clone** of `a`.
 Turns out, `fct` only modify a clone of `a`, but not `a` itself.
 In other words, the following code will print `42`.
 ```c